 Many of these were also adapted into movies, TV series or radio plays.
 I’ve linked these and other resources whenever available.

-(Not Just) For Kids
+German Novels (Not Just) For Kids

 First of, let’s take a look at some classic German novels for children and youth which I think may still be interesting for adult readers.
-Many of these works make do with shorter sentences and a generally more straightforward syntax, so they can be a solid entrypoint into reading full-length books in German.
+Many of these works make do with shorter sentences and a generally more straightforward syntax, so they can be a solid entry-point into reading full-length books in German.

 Timm Thaler oder Das verkaufte Lachen – James Krüss (1962)

 Timm Thaler oder Das verkaufte Lachen (Timm Thaler or the sold laughter) is a 1962 children’s novel by German author James Krüss.
 It tells the story of a boy who trades his laughter to a wealthy Baron in exchange for the ability to win any bet he makes.
-The popular story was subsequently adapted into a 13-part German children’s television miniseries in 1979, an animated series, movies, and many other adapations.
+The popular story was subsequently adapted into a 13-part German children’s television miniseries in 1979, an animated series, movies, and many other adaptations.

 Kindle: via Amazon